 What we do to end human trafficking

 The UN Human Rights Office addresses the issue of trafficking through the lens of the human rights-based approach.
-This approach, which stems from international human rights conventions and other international legal frameworks on trafficking, is conceptualized in the Recommended Principles and Guidelines on Human Rights and Human Trafficking.
-Since 2000, the Office has been successful in promoting this approach.
-Its efforts are geared towards three main areas of interventions: capacity development, research and knowledge, and partnerships.
+This approach stems from international human rights conventions and other international legal frameworks on trafficking.
+It is conceptualized in the Recommended Principles and Guidelines on Human Rights and Human Trafficking.

 Past and ongoing projects:

 - ICAO-OHCHR Guidelines for training cabin crew on identification and response to trafficking in persons.
 The UN Human Rights Office is working in partnership with the International Civil Aviation Organization (ICAO) to develop guidelines and an e-learning course for cabin crew on identifying victims of trafficking.
 This project also includes the development of an awareness-raising message to be broadcasted in airplanes.
 The guidelines will be launched in 2018 during the first Civil Aviation Authorities and Airlines Forum on Human Trafficking.